Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 About Banksia - Mental Health

-• Banksia Ward Visiting Hours
+• Banksia Ward visiting hours

-• Monday to Friday 6 PM to 8 PM
+• Monday to Friday 4pm to 7pm

-• Weekend (Saturday and Sunday) from 11 AM to 8 PM
+• Weekend (Saturday and Sunday) from 10am to 7pm

 Banksia Ward uses a multi-disciplinary approach to assess and treat young people admitted to the Ward.
-The team is comprised of consultant psychiatrists, registered nurses with mental health qualifications, a psychologist, social worker, psychiatry registrar and teachers with special education qualifications.
+The team is comprised of consultant psychiatrists, registered nurses with mental health qualifications, and a range of mental health clinicians, known as Care Coordinators.

 • assessment